Handmade Music

 The Line-Ups!

-Approx. 25-30min set
+Approx. 35 min set

-QUBe members will form the house band for the Handmade Music series.
 QUBe is a music collective based in Belfast involving students, staff, and musicians from inside and outside Queen’s University Belfast.
 QUBe brings together performers from diverse artistic backgrounds and musical interests.

-Approx. 25-30min set
+Approx. 25 min set

 Presented by Moving on Music and SARC in association with Accidental Theatre, with support from Improvising Futures SSHRC partnership.